-Philae Island is located in the middle of the Nile in Aswan, Egypt, with an area of 76,000 meters and it is 4 kilometres away from the Aswan barrage.
-The island where the Philae Temple is the Egyptian gateway to the African continent, a link between Egypt and Sudan and it is made up of a group of pink granite rocks.
+Philae Island is located in the middle of the Nile in Aswan, Egypt, with an area of 76,000 meters and 4 kilometres from the Aswan barrage.
+The island where the Philae Temple is is the Egyptian gateway to the African continent, a link between Egypt and Sudan, and it is made up of a group of pink granite rocks.

-The Temple of Philae is a beautiful place to visit in Aswan, there, besides the archaeological aspects, you will see many trees, roses, and palm trees bearing fruits.
-Also, visitors will love the dry climate due to its location on the eastern bank of the Nile, which made it one of the most important promenades in the south.
+The Temple of Philae is a beautiful place to visit in Aswan.
+In addition to the archaeological aspects, you will see many trees, roses, and palm trees bearing fruits.
+Visitors will also love the dry climate due to its location on the eastern bank of the Nile, making it one of the most essential southern promenades.

 The History of the Philae Temple

 Philae Temple was built in the 3rd century BC.
 It was dedicated to the worship of the goddess Isis.
-After that, the temples of Amenhotep and Arsenovis were built, and then the Temple of Hathor which was considered the last monument of Ptolemy and was completed before 116 BC by Eurogates II.
-The interesting thing about Philae Island is that it bears the characteristics of three civilizations: the Pharaonic era and the Greek and Roman periods and there are many monuments and architectural treasures on the island to prove it.
-The island also was considered an example of the fusion of ancient Egyptian religions, due to including monuments from the Christian era and you can also find the last text written in Hieroglyphic script from 394 AD.
+After that, the temples of Amenhotep and Arsenovis were built, and then the Temple of Hathor considered the last monument of Ptolemy, was completed before 116 BC by Eurogates II.
+The exciting thing about Philae Island is that it bears the characteristics of three civilizations: the Pharaonic era and the Greek and Roman periods.
+There are many monuments and architectural treasures on the island to prove it.
+The island was also considered an example of the fusion of ancient Egyptian religions due to its inclusion of monuments from the Christian era.
+You can also find the last text written in hieroglyphic script from 394 AD.
 It was believed that the Nubian Pharaoh Taharqa of the 25th Dynasty was the first one to build on this island.
-Nubians worshipped some deities of their own, but they largely followed the same Egyptian religion.
+Nubians worshipped some deities, but they essentially followed the same Egyptian religion.

-The word Philae is also derived from the Greek word ‘velay’ meaning beloved and has been known in Arabic literature as Anas al-Wujud due to its association with folklore stories.
+The word Philae is also derived from the Greek word ‘velay’, meaning beloved.
+Due to its association with folklore stories, it has been known in Arabic literature as Anas al-Wujud.

-The island includes a group of temples, the most outstanding of which is Hathor and Amenhotep, historically devoted to the worship of the gods Isis, and built by King Nakhtenbo in the first half of the fourth century BC.
+The island includes a group of temples, the most outstanding of which are Hathor and Amenhotep.
+These temples, historically devoted to the worship of the gods Isis and built by King Nakhtenbo in the first half of the fourth century BC, are the most outstanding.

-After the advent of Christianity to Egypt, the temple was closed and some of its chambers were converted for use in Christian worship and this is evidenced by the presence of crosses on the columns, altars, and engravings in the different rooms, as well as the imagery on the external wall of the place.
+After the advent of Christianity to Egypt, the temple was closed, and some of its chambers were converted for use in Christian worship.
+This is evidenced by the presence of crosses on the columns, altars, and engravings in the different rooms, as well as the imagery on the external wall of the place.

 What Does the Philae Island Consist of: